scottwestover/ShareThis-AEM-Component/README.md

 # ShareThis-AEM-Component
 AEM ShareThis component that uses the ShareThis plugin to allow users to share your content on social media sites.
+EventListener Branch added an event listener node to the component.

 Developer: Scott Westover
 Blog: http://scottwestover.blogspot.com/